+We expect the state's fixed costs to remain stubbornly high at about 30% of revenues for the foreseeable future, creating a significant drag on its credit profile.
+These obligations reduce the share of discretionary spending and the state's budgetary flexibility during economic downturns.
 The state's combined debt service, pension, and OPEB contributions in fiscal 2017 were 30% of own-source governmental revenues, among the highest of the states.
-Fixed costs would represent an even higher (33.6%) share of revenues had the state made sufficient payments to "tread water" on its penson contributions (see below).
-These costs show the tight squeeze that the state's long-term obligations are placing on the operating budget.
-The high fixed costs are partly attributable to the state's absorption of certain costs covered by local governments in most other states.
-High fixed costs reduce the share of discretionary spending and the state's budgetary flexibility.
+Fixed costs would represent an even higher (33.6%) share of revenues had the state made sufficient payments to "tread water" on its pension contributions (see Pensions and OPEB below).
+However, this shortfall relative to the tread water threshold is expected to shrink as the state phases in a new pension contribution schedule.
+High fixed costs show the tight squeeze that the state's long-term obligations are placing on the operating budget.
+They are partly attributable to the state's absorption of certain costs covered by local governments in most other states.